Roguelazer/einotail/README.md

 License
 -------
-`einotify` is available under the ISC (OpenBSD) license.
+`einotail` is available under the ISC (OpenBSD) license.
 The full contents of this license are available as LICENSE